 One of the things we have learned about owning several horse facilities is that taking the time to plan out the design of your facility will save you time, maintenance and will help you be happier with your stable.

-For example, if you plan ahead when building your barn by placing it on high ground (or at least building up your area where your barn is if your property is flat), you can save yourself a lot of heartache and a messy cleanup from a flood in an usually wet season.
+If you plan ahead when building your barn by placing it on high ground (or at least building up your area where your barn is if your property is flat), you can save yourself a lot of heartache and a messy cleanup from a flood in an usually wet season.

 Many people are great at designing their dream barn, but don’t stop to think about the mundane things like developing an easy system to remove manure.
 If you have one horse it’s not a big deal, but when you start to have four, five, six or more horses, having a maintenance plan is critical.